Eric Brewer (ice hockey): Tampa Bay Lightning

-On February 18, 2011, Brewer was traded to the Tampa Bay Lightning for Brock Beukeboom and Tampa Bay's third-round selection in the 2011 NHL Entry Draft.
-In 22 games with Tampa Bay, he notched a goal and an assist.
+On February 18, 2011, Brewer was traded to the Tampa Bay Lightning for Brock Beukeboom and Tampa Bay's third-round selection in the 2011 NHL entry draft.
+In 22 games with Tampa Bay, he scored one goal and one assist.
 He also led the Lightning in average ice time per game, with 21:34.
 At the end of the 2010–11 season, Brewer recorded a career-high nine goals and also amassed 81 penalty minutes, good for the second-highest total of his NHL career.
-He also appeared in a career-high 18 post-season contests with the Lightning in the 2011 playoffs, registering three goals and 17 points, helping the Bolts in their first playoff appearance in four seasons.
-During the 2011 playoffs, he set a career-high with three points in Game 2 of the Eastern Conference Quarter-finals against the Pittsburgh Penguins and ranked third among all post-season skaters with 51 blocked shots.
+He also appeared in a career-high 18 post-season games with the Lightning in the 2011 playoffs, registering one goal and seven points, helping the Lightning in their first playoff appearance in four seasons.
+He set a career-high with three points in game 2 of the Eastern Conference Quarter-finals against the Pittsburgh Penguins and finished the playoffs ranked third among all skaters with 51 blocked shots.
 On June 24, 2011, Brewer signed a four-year, $15.4 million contract extension with the Lightning.

+The 2011–12 season was Brewer's first full season with the Lightning and first under his four-year contract extension.
+Throughout the season, Brewer was relied upon heavily by the Lightning, leading the team in average ice time per game with 23:16.
+He finished the season having played in all 82 games, his first season without missing a single game since the 2006–07 season.
+He also set career highs with 176 shots blocked and 197 hits.